Study in New Zealand: A Comprehensive guide on Studying in NZ

-If you wish to stay in New Zealand post your studies to work, you can apply for a visa to which is valid for up to 3 years and look for or join any work, if you have an acceptable qualification.
+If you wish to stay in New Zealand, post studies, you can apply for a visa which is valid for up to 3 years and look for or join any work, if you have an acceptable qualification.

 According to the New Zealand immigration website, several larger institutions provide private hostels with similar facilities apart from apartments.